 I’m now working on two projects: a book about the public memory of gold rushes in settler colonies and an ongoing collaboration with Kay-Nah-Chi-Wah-Nung Historical Centre, the site of ancient burial mounds stewarded by the Rainy River First Nations.
-This year, I’m teaching two seminars at Harvard: “Truths & Reconciliations” in the Study of Religion Program and “Re-mediating Colonialism” in the Department of English.
+This year, I am teaching the PhD seminar “Method & Theory in the Study of Religion” in the Department for the Study of Religion.
+Last year, I taught two seminars at Harvard University: “Truths & Reconciliations” in the Study of Religion Program and “Re-mediating Colonialism” in the Department of English.

 Kiinawin Kawindomowin | Story Nations is a digital storytelling collaboration focused on the diary of Toronto missionary-journalist Frederick H. Du Vernet, who visited the Rainy River Ojibwe in 1898.
 Students and faculty from the University of Toronto worked in consultation with staff, Elders, and community members at the Kay-Nah-Chi-Wah-Nung Historical Centre of the Rainy River First Nations to develop a digitally annotated edition of diary in text and audio form.